 All residents of the Netherlands are obliged by Dutch law to have health insurance

-All course participants travelling to ITC are required by law to hold full medical insurance.
-ITC arranges a full comprehensive insurance cover (ICS) in advance of arrival.
-This insurance includes general costs of healthcare, personal liability, luggage and travel, household contents, emergency assistance, accidental death and dismemberment.
+For course participants receiving scholarships from the Dutch government (OKP) or international organizations, ITC arranges a fully comprehensive insurance cover in advance of arrival.
+This insurance includes general costs of healthcare, personal liability, luggage and travel, household contents, emergency assistance, accidental death, and dismemberment.

 The insurance certificate will be sent to you by one of the Registration Officers through email whilst still in your home country because the short-stay visa to travel to the Netherlands will not be issued unless insurance cover can be shown to the embassy.

 International course participants

 All non-EU/EEA students will be provided with AON insurance.
 Please note that other (health) insurance policies may not be accepted in the Netherlands as they do not comply with Dutch regulations.

 Students with an alternative insurance policy that does not provide this coverage are strongly advised to take out additional insurance, which is quite costly compared with the all-in package via ITC.
 You will receive your insurance policy by e-mail, directly from AON insurance company.